Frederick888/mediaserver-rust/README.md

 # Introduction

-Lightweight Rust implementation for [ComicGlass](http://comicglass.net/) and all rights go to the author of it.
+Lightweight Rust implementation for [ComicGlass](http://comicglass.net/).
+All rights go to the author of it.

 # Usage